-Prerequisite: ENG 101; NAV 101 or 211; any two EDU courses; Navajo Nation Tribal Background Check; and State of Arizona Fingerprint Clearance Card.
+Prerequisite: ENG 101; one Navajo Language course that meets the General Education requirement; any two EDU courses; Navajo Nation Tribal background check; and an appropriate state fingerprint clearance card..

 Through Nitsáhákees, Nahat'á, Iiná, Siihasin, this course is designed to provide an opportunity for practical application of education courses in a K-12 setting.
 The course includes 24 hours of field experience as well as classroom experience conducted as a seminar.
 The seminar focuses on instructional approaches, learning styles, and broader issues associated with teaching and learning.